Coming of Age

 "Who the hell are you, Bozo?
 Why don't you mind your own business?"

+new friend.
 You both like the same kind of music."

-The woman smiled and nodded at her hesitant date.
+The woman that had waited out the line smiled and nodded at her hesitant date.
 He

 that their last concert was prodigious."

 ~ ================ ~